snel-repo/EMUsort/README.md

 ## Final Notes

-If there are any discrepancies in instructions between the README and any comments/code, please let us know by submitting an issue on GitHub.
+If there are any discrepancies in the instructions or any problems with the comments/code, please let us know by submitting an issue on GitHub.

 Thank you for trying out `EMUsort`!
-We hope you enjoy it.
+If you find it helpful (or simply love emus), shoot us a ⭐️